-- Protect Roscrea's service and retail economy, but help diversify the town through other uses. - Tackle vacancy and dereliction to make Roscrea a better place to do business. - Encourage footfall in the urban core to increase activity in smaller shops and businesses. - Identify opportunities to bring greater employment into the Town Centre as opposed to solely on the edges of the Town Area. - · Re-establish and encourage town centre living. - Strengthen connectivity between large retail units and Main Street through upgrades to streetscape and public realm. - Consider opportunities to develop the tourism and accommodation offering of the town centre.
+- uses.

+- Tackle vacancy and dereliction to make Roscrea a better place to do business.

+- Encourage footfall in the urban core to increase activity in smaller shops and businesses.

+- solely on the edges of the Town Area.

+- Re-establish and encourage town centre living.

+- streetscape and public realm.

+- centre.